Addictions and Mental Health Treatment Certification

 Coursework from the Addictions and Mental Health Treatment program can be used to fulfill Pennsylvania Certification Board (PCB) requirements for certification and re-certification of addiction counselors.
 Students from outside Pennsylvania should contact the Chemical Abuse Certification board in their state for information about requirements and the certification process.

-View the curriculum above required for this degree, read about the program in our brochure, learn more about our admission process, or request more information.
+View the curriculum above required for this degree, learn more about our admission process, or request more information.